 Clive is a retired teacher and for many years was the Head of Mathematics at a large Bedfordshire Upper School.
 He is a senior examiner for GCSE and was formerly chief marker for the Key Stage 3 national mathematics SATs.
 Clive is keen to foster community links and maintain Fulbrook as a local school of choice.

-He has three daughters, two of which currently attend Fulbrook.
-Naysan is an Occupational Psychologist and works for an international leadership development consultancy
+He has three daughters, his eldest previously attended Fulbrook, and his youngest currently attends Fulbrook.
+Naysan is an Occupational Psychologist and works for an international business school.

 Clair joined Fulbrook in January 2001.
 Formerly, she has been a Head of Sixth Form at a secondary school in Hemel Hempstead and both a supply teacher and Governor at Swallowfield Lower School.

-Currently she teaches English and Latin.
+Currently she teaches English and RE.
 She is Head of RE and Key Stage 3 English.
 Her four children all attended Fulbrook.